shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/12-Git/Readme.md

      ```

 Remember, the .gitignore file itself should be committed to the repository so that everyone working on the project knows what to ignore.
 And that's it—a little file with a big impact!

+---

+- If using node modules then to hide the files using gitignore .. there is prebuilt .gitignore file : [Link](https://github.com/github/gitignore/blob/main/Node.gitignore)